streetsidesoftware/GenSequence/README.md

 - `.first(fn)` -- return the next value in the sequence where *fn(value)* return true.

 ### Misc
-- `toIterable()` -- Casts a GenSequence into an IterableIterator - used in cases where type checking is too strict.
+- `toIterable()` -- Casts a Sequence into an IterableIterator - used in cases where type checking is too strict.